 \section{Designing test statistics for OOD detection}

 So far, we have described our novel theoretical framework for NHST in DNNs.
-Before we proceed to describe our proposed OOD detection algorithm, we briefly review a popular benchmark used to evaluate it, and motivate the rationale behind the specific design choices we made.
+Before we describe our proposed OOD detection algorithm, we briefly review a popular benchmark used to evaluate it and motivate the rationale behind the specific design choices.